ccorcos/prosemirror-examples/README.md

 ## TODO

-- attribute-value pill example.
+- attribute-value pill example (number, boolean, date, mention)
+- serialize document to list of objects with fractional indexing
+- hierarchical document with tab/untab
+- infinite loading document

+## Polish

-Polish Mentions
+Mentions
 - select mention delete should work.
 - mention change selection away should close menu.
 - space @ space @ space @ breaks

-Polish Pill
+Pill
 - cannot delete a pill from the beginning of the inside of a pill.
 - should be immediately inside the pill after cmd+p
 - alt-right should remain inside the pill